Envirometrix/PredictiveSoilMapping/08-PSM_practical_tips.md

 ### PSM main steps

-Based on previously presented theory, we can summarize the usual PSM processes as (Fig. \@ref(fig:psm-decision-tree)):
+Based on previously presented theory, we can summarize the usual PSM processes as:

 1. Preparation of point data (training data).